Kentico/xperience-algolia/README.md

 - __Searchable__ (optional): Allows developers to search for values within a facet, e.g. via the [`SearchForFacetValues()`](https://www.algolia.com/doc/api-reference/api-methods/search-for-facet-values/) method.

+- __UseAndCondition__ (optional): When using the sample code in this repository and the `AlgoliaFacetFilterViewModel` class, facet conditions of the same attribute are joined by "OR" by default.
+For example, _"(CoffeProcessing:washed OR CoffeeProcessing:natural)."_ You may set this property to __true__ to join them by "AND" instead.

 > :warning: An attribute cannot be both `FilterOnly` and `Searchable`, or an exception will be thrown.

 Usage: